AnyBody/AMMR4-Beta/Docs/body/glasgow_maastricht_foot_model.md

 This switch allows the user to control the foot muscles independently of the leg muscles.
 Please note that the foot muscles can only be included if leg muscles are also enabled.

+(GM foot model usage)=
 ## Usage

-The model can be added to the TLEM 2.2 leg model and requires AMMR 4.0 or later.
+The GM foot model can be used with the TLEM 2.2 (or later) leg model and requires AMMR 4.0 or later.

+The rigid configuration of the GM foot model is the default foot model for the TLEM leg since AMMR 4.0.
-To use the GM foot model, you can simply add a BM statement in your model.
+To use another configuration of the GM foot model, you can simply add a BM statement in your model:

 ```AnyScriptDoc
 Main = {